Questions? Call us directly

 Number of establishments

-The Stationsgebied is a vibrant mixed-use district with approximately 24,920 residents and nearly 20,000 households, functioning as a significant commercial and employment hub.
-Home to over 5,150 business establishments operating across 2,285 non-residential properties, the area displays a diverse and dynamic economic profile.
-Trade and hospitality dominate with 1,330 venues, closely followed by business services with 1,190 establishments, while culture, recreation and miscellaneous services contribute 1,030 locations.
-This sectoral composition reveals a district balancing traditional retail and food-and-beverage activity with modern professional services, creating a mixed-use environment that appeals to both consumer-facing and office-based enterprises.
+The Stationsgebied is a vibrant urban neighborhood with approximately 24,920 residents and 19,890 households, establishing itself as a significant mixed-use commercial destination.
+The area hosts 5,150 business establishments across 2,285 non-residential properties, demonstrating strong commercial density and diversity.
+Trade and hospitality lead with 1,330 venues, closely followed by business services with 1,190 establishments, while culture, recreation, and miscellaneous services account for 1,030 locations.
+This sectoral composition reveals a neighborhood that successfully balances retail and public-facing activities with professional office-based services, creating a multifaceted economic ecosystem that attracts both consumer-oriented and B2B enterprises.

 CBS dataset: 85984NED · Last updated: June 29, 2026